How to Spend Your Gems in Archero

 It's important to note that some users, potentially as part of an A-B test, have slightly different price points.
 For example, instead of $19.99 for 2500 gems, they have $20.99 for 2500 gems.
 This affects a few of the price points as well as the Chapter offers.

 Farming for Gems

-There isn't much of a great way to farm for gems, but there are 3 gems sources you should be aware of:
+There isn't really a great way to farm for gems, but there are three gems sources you should be aware of:

 5 times per day, you can watch an ad after spinning the boss wheel to spin a second wheel that will grant you coins or gems.
 The gem rewards are 10 or 20 gems in total, amounting to roughly 10 or 20 cents USD.

-TLDR: Unless you're using more than 7 different types of gear of the available 16 pieces (weapons + armor + rings + spirits) you should spend your gems purchasing specific gear pieces from the mysterious vendor, prioritizing weapons and armor of Epic rarity.
+TLDR: Unless you're using more than seven different types of gear of the available 16 pieces (weapons + armor + rings + spirits), you should spend your gems to purchase specific gear pieces from the Mysterious Vendor, prioritizing weapons and armor of Epic rarity.

-Whether you're a free player farming gems, or spending lots of money, you likely want to make smart purchasing decisions with your gems.
+Whether you're a free player farming gems or you're spending lots of money, you likely want to make smart purchasing decisions with your gems.
 There are a handful of ways to spend your gems: